 Another cool option would be to do a Cooking Class or a Bazurto Food Market Tour.
 Trust me when I say the food in Cartagena is magical; I fell in love with their fish, ceviche, arepas, and all the drinks!
 I would have loved to do a cooking class to learn some of the basics; this can be done if you have even an extra half a day in Cartagena!

 Where to Stay in Cartagena: There’s a wide variety of options for Cartagena from boutique hotels to apartments to hostels.
-If you’re traveling with a group, consider checking out an Airbnb (Use my link for savings on your first stay!)
-For a safe hotel pick, stay at the Hyatt Regency Cartagena.
+If you’re traveling with a group, consider checking out a VRBO vacation rental For a safe hotel pick, stay at the Hyatt Regency Cartagena.
 It has plush accommodations, a bar, pool, and some excellent views of the ocean.

 For hostels, I cannot recommend El Viajero enough.
 While the water pressure is subpar (and chilly) in some showers, it’s in a perfect location—literally steps away from some of the cutest houses in Cartagena and a short walk to the grocery store.
 (This is clutch since I found myself at the grocery store at least daily to buy giant bottles of water.)
 Also, there’s a bar located inside the hostel, the front desk folks are amazingly helpful, and I got to play musical chairs while there.